 In this chapter, you will learn about the various relational algebras that are used in maintaining a database.
 In particular, we concentrate on the relational algebra as defined by Codd in the year 1971 as the basis for relational languages.
 Informally, here you will understand about the relational algebra as a (high-level) procedural language: which can be used to tell the DBMS how to build a new relation from one or more relations in the database.

 What is Relational Algebra?

-The relational algebra is a theoretical procedural query language which takes instance of relations and does operations that work on one or more relations to describe another relation without altering the original relation(s).
+The relational algebra is a theoretical procedural query language which takes an instance of relations and does operations that work on one or more relations to describe another relation without altering the original relation(s).
 Thus, both the operands and the outputs are relations, and so the output from one operation can turn into the input to another operation which allows expressions to be nested in the relational algebra, just as you nest arithmetic operations.
 This property is called closure: relations are closed under the algebra, just as numbers are closed under arithmetic operations.

 The relational algebra is a relation-at-a-time (or set) language where all tuples are controlled in one statement without the use of a loop.
-There are several variations of syntax for relational algebra commands and you use a common symbolic notation for the commands and present it informally.
+There are several variations of syntax for relational algebra commands, and you use a common symbolic notation for the commands and present it informally.